Estimation of Gaussian mixtures in small sample studies using $l_1$ penalization: Presentation of the method

 \subsubsection{The estimator}

 In all what follows, we will assume that the data have been centered.
-Our proposal relies on the following simple idea: if the cluster probabilities $\pi_k^*$'s, the class indices $Z_i$'s and the variances $\sigma_k^*$'s where known ahead of time, the estimators of the $\mu_k$'s could be chosen, in the small sample setting, as linear combinations of the data vectors themselves, in the same spirit as the median is preferable to the mean based on the theory of robust statistics.
-However, chosing the right sample vectors to estimate the mean seems a priori to be a very hard task.
-The main ingredient in our proposal is to force our estimator to be very sparsely represented as a linear combination of the data.
-Thus, the estimation of the mean vectors can be seen as a estimating a mixture of sparse regressions.
-The problem of estimating the right covariates being NP-hard in general, the estimation can be performed using with a penalization enforcing sparsity just as the $l_1$ penalty in the LASSO.
+Our proposal relies on the following simple idea: if the cluster proportions $p_k^*$'s, the class indices $Z_i$, $i=1,\ldots,n$ and the variances $\Sigma_k^*$, $k=1,\ldots,K$ where known ahead of time, the estimators of the $\mu_k$'s could be chosen, in the small sample setting, as linear combinations of the datas themselves.

+A simple example of such an idea is based on the notion of medoid.
+In clustering, the medoids play the role of the centers for each cluster, but are selected among the data themself.
+In what follows, instead of choosing only one medoid, we propose to select a linear combination of the data for each cluster.
+In order to stay robust as the dimension the space grows, we may impose that the linear combination be sparse, e.g. only onvolves 3 or 4 datas or less for each cluster.

+The main difficulty with such an approach is that choosing the right sample vectors to represent each cluster seems a priori a very hard task.
+Fortunately, one might rely on the recent discoveries concerning variable selection in order to overcome this problem: just as in the LASSO, a simple idea may be to use a regression formalism for estimating each $\mu_k$, $k=1,\ldots,K$, using a sparsity enforcing penalty like e.g. the $\ell_1$ norm of the coefficients.